twfksh/zsh-ssh-agent/README.md

 AddKeysToAgent yes
 ```

-With this option enabled keys used by `ssh` will be automatically added to the `ssh-agent`, no need to call `ssh-add` everytime.
+Recommended if you want all keys used by `ssh` to be added automatically.

 ### Note